Law FAQ: What should I do if I’m seriously injured in a car wreck?

 The deadline for filing a lawsuit is referred to as the statute of limitation.
 The length of time you have to file a lawsuit under Tennessee law depends on the nature of the underlying claim:

 Personal Injury — Under Tennessee law, a personal injury claim must generally be filed within 1 year from the date of injury.
 Personal injury claims include things like car wrecks, slip and falls, and medical malpractice.
 There are some situations where the 1 year deadline can be extended — for example, where an injury cannot reasonably be discovered within the statute of limitation, or where the injury occurs to a minor — however, such exceptions are rare and can be very tricky.
 The determination of the precise time period can be complicated, and therefore you should contact a lawyer if you you have a personal injury claim to avoid the risk that you miss an important deadline.
-(Other claims that are likewise subject to a 1 year statute of limitation include many state and federal civil rights claims, claims for legal malpractice, violation of the Tennessee Consumer Protection Act, and claims for breach of fiduciary duty by a corporate officer.)
+(Other claims that are likewise subject to a 1 year statute of limitation include many state and … Read the rest

 Law FAQ: I was injured in an accident.
 What amount of damages can I expect to recover?